An outlet essentially supplies a certain amount of electricity to your

 In order to prevent any issues from occurring or worsening, you must determine

-how old they are and either get them serviced or replaced.
+how old your outlets are and either get them serviced or replaced.
 At

 We understand how important our customers are to us and we will do whatever